rudolfstepan/ThreadSafeHelper/README.md

 }
 ```
 ### 5. TimedExecutionAttribute
-Purpose: Declares that a method should be regularly executed by a timer.
+**Purpose**: Declares that a method should be regularly executed by a timer.

 Parameters:
 IntervalMilliseconds (int): Interval in milliseconds between method executions.